 There is a narrow window of opportunity for Medicare recipients to enroll in a Medigap plan and still be eligible for guaranteed issue rights.

-This right is the right to sign up for Medicare Supplement insurance without fear of being rejected or undergoing health screenings, which may cost their plan more due to pre-existing conditions.
+Individuals have the right to sign up for Medicare Supplement insurance without fear of rejection or undergoing health screenings, which may cause their plan to incur higher costs due to pre-existing conditions.

 But changing the age of eligibility would significantly disrupt that timeline.
-Legislators would have to make changes to the law to ensure that enrollees who get Medicare before age 65 are still protected from being charged more for pre-existing conditions or being rejected for coverage based on their current health status.
+Legislators can change the law to ensure that they protect enrollees who get Medicare before age 65 from higher charges for pre-existing conditions or rejection of coverage based on their current health status.

 It looks as though most retirees will have to wait until age 65 before being eligible for Medicare enrollment in the foreseeable future.
 But even if you’re between 60 and 64, it’s never too early to start planning ahead.